gamblevore/speedie/Documentation/isms.md

 ### Parsing
 Remembering to use Jeebox instead of making a custom file format, is a good way to reduce code-size, even for very simple file formats like a file separated by lines and commas.

----
-### Good Error Handling
-Error handling is quite important.
-Its a skill to get right.
-The tools available are `stderr` which stores reported errors, and the `#require`/`#expect`/`#error` statements.
-Lets show some speedie code and then convert it to simpler code, to see how much worse the simpler way is.

-    main
-        || F = app.args[0].ExistingFile    #require
-        || jobs = f.parse                  #require
-        || list = jobs[@tmp, "jobs"][@arg] #require
-        for job in list
-            .ProcessJob(job)
-        require stderr.ok
-        for job in list
-            .FinaliseJob(job)

-Seems simple?
-Lets look at a version written **without** the Speedie error handling system.

-    main
-        || F = app.args[0].file
-        if !F.exists
-            "Error: File $f doesn't exist."
-            return -1

-        || jobs = f.parse
-        if !jobs
-            "Error: Can't parse file $f"
-            return -1
-        || list = jobs[0]
-        if list != @tmp or list != "jobs"
-            "Expected first item of file $f to be statement 'jobs'" return -1
-        list = list[0]
-        if list != @arg
-            "Expected first item of statement 'jobs' in file $f to be an argument." return -1

-        || StillOK = true
-        for job in list
-            if !.ProcessJob(job)
-                StillOK = false
-        require StillOK
-        for job in list
-            .FinaliseJob(job)

-As you can tell, this is a mess.
-Doing it the non-speedie way is a mess, and makes error-reporting **worse**.
-For example, filepaths are now buried in an error-message, rather than separate and easy to parse.

-Why is is so much worse?

-+ We need to print often, to replace the inbuilt-error-reporting in many functions like `.ExistingFile`... and the fact that Speedie prints `stderr` on exit.
-+ We have to `return -1` often, to replace the inbuilt `return -1` you get when your program exits but `stderr.ok==false`.
-+ We must replace the same functionality (`printing`/`return -1`) for testing for message types or names.
-This makes code unreadable.
-+ We need "`StillOK`" booleans in many places, because previously any function could have been adding errors.

-Take a look again at the first example.
-Its just SOOO much better.
-Everything does what it is meant to do.
-Its simple, readable, works better.

-    main
-        || F = app.args[0].ExistingFile    #require
-        || jobs = f.parse                  #require
-        || list = jobs[@tmp, "jobs"][@arg] #require
-        for job in list
-            .ProcessJob(job)
-        require stderr.ok
-        for job in list
-            .FinaliseJob(job)

-Speedie's error-reporting system has a lot more features, such as:

-+ Reporting warnings, which get printed but like normal but leave `stderr.ok` true.
-+ Logging of errors to a logfile
-+ Treating errors as warnings during certain code-sections
-+ Can temporarily replace `stderr` with another `ErrorList` during certain code-sections, in case you want to contain your errors from harming the rest of the program.

-Overall it is a great thing.
-Use it if you need to deal with errors or generate errors.
-Sometimes you don't want errors to occur, like when reading from a file that doesn't exist, but actually I've already thought about that. `file.ReadAll` defaults to ignoring non-existing files.

-    || x = "/path/to/optional_file"
-    || data = x.file.readall
-    printline data

-This only ignores "file doesn't exist", not "the file is actually a folder", or recursive-symlinks, or some other file-system error.

----
-### How do we know an Error Occurred Just now?
-OK, so `stderr` will tell us if an error has occurred sometime in the past, not "just now".
-How to know if it happened just now?
-Mostly... by returning `nil`, or `false`, or some value that evaluates to `false`.

-For example parsing a string, will return `nil` if an error occurred during parse.

-If copying a file fails, it will return an `ErrorInt` of -1, which evaluates to false.
-So you can do:

-    require File1.CopyTo(File2)
-    "$File1 copied successfully"

-_Conclusion: The general way of detecting **if** an error just occurred in a function-call, is checking if the called-function returned something that evaluates to false._